20 Freebies for Aspiring UX Motion Designers

 Interface designers are taking a greater interest in UX design with animated mockups that emulate user actions.
 These UX mockups rely on motion with animated effects to define how an interface should respond to user input.

 Most UX designers learn to use software to create these animations.
-The two most popular choices are Adobe After Effects and Principle (OS X only).
+The two most popular choices are Adobe After Effects and Principle (macOS).
 You can design interface mockups in a program like Photoshop, and move the UIs into these programs for animation.

 If you’re interested to learn UX animation, then freebies will be a tremendous asset.
 You can study the work of others, and play with their designs to see how it all works.